-The VHCC Nursing Program Part-Time Evening/Weekend Track is specifically designed for working adults or other adults who are interested in becoming a RN but have other responsibilities that interfere with their abilities to attend the rigorous scheduling of the previously described program of study.
+The VHCC Nursing Program Part-Time Evening/Weekend Track is specifically designed for working adults or other adults who are interested in becoming a RN but have other responsibilities that interfere with their abilities to attend the rigorous scheduling of Track 1.
 Classes will be provided in a combination of evening, weekend, and online learning.
 Some specialty clinical activities can only be scheduled through the week.
 Every effort is made to limit the frequency of this occurring.
 The program is designed at a slower pace and may be completed in 4 years.